Sign up to receive our blogs directly to your inbox

 The Bible tells us that we can have an appetite for almost anything, and when we cater to those sinful appetites and impulses, we displease God (Romans 8:8).

-I started to look up Scriptures to get a deeper meaning behind having ungodly appetites, and although this passage wasn’t the first time I heard it, I was encouraged to know that there was a way of escape.
+While searching the Bible to get a better understanding of having ungodly appetites, this Scripture let me know there was a way of escape.
 It says, “No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.”
 (1Corinthians 10:13 ESV).

 I began to think about the times when I had the chance to escape.
-He told me every time I had the urge to buy foods that caused me health related problems, he would encourage me to not buy them.
+He told me every time I had the urge to buy foods that caused health related problems, he would encourage me to not buy them.
 Unfortunately, I would rationalize why it was ok and refuse to acknowledge that God was speaking.
-This attitude and thinking was rooted in pride.
+This attitude and thinking was rooted in pride and disobedience.

 Another Scripture was Genesis 2:17 and the phrase that stood out was “…in the day that you eat you shall surely die.”
 The Scripture doesn’t mean physical death.
 When this commandment was given to Adam and he disobeyed, he died spiritually.
 Spiritual death causes separation between us and God (Ephesians 4:18).